In Partnership with NYC Media Lab, Havas Funds and Supports New York City Graduate Students’ Emerging Technology Prototypes On Governors Island

-Throughout the 8-week prototyping process, fellows were given $5,000 and access to the 172-acre island for concept development during the parks’ off-season, access to a range of documents from the Trust for Governors Island’s archives, and ongoing mentorship from Havas executives in creative direction and experience design.
+Announced last fall, the Havas Fellowship saw prototype applications from graduate students across NYC Media Lab’s network of city-based universities, with students from New York University, Parsons School of Design and The City University of New York ultimately chosen to participate in the program following a competitive application process.
+In addition to receiving $5,000 in funding, Fellows were given access to the 172-acre island for concept development during the parks’ off-season, access to a range of documents from The Trust for Governors Island’s archives (including maps, data, photographs, visitor data and landscape plans), and ongoing mentorship from Havas executives in creative direction and experience design.

 School: NYU Integrated Digital Media